Kharaharapriya: Structure and Lakshana

 The notes are chatushruti rishabham, sadharana gandharam, shuddha madhyamam, chatushruti dhaivatam and kaisiki Nishadam.
 It is a sampoorna rāgam – scale having all 7 swarams.
 It is the shuddha madhyamam equivalent of Hemavati, which is the 58th melakarta scale.
 Since the swaras of Kharaharapriya are quite evenly spaced, and since several different types of gamakas are allowed, it is a very versatile, fluid and flexible rāgam that allows for elaborate melodic improvisation within its scale.

 Songs sung in Kharaharapriya ragas typically have long, elaborate ālapanās, which exhibit the fluidity of the rāgam.
 Kharaharapriya songs are usually meant to be sung slow, medium or medium-fast, in order to bring out the Karuna rasa and bhava of the song.

 Janya rāgams

-Due to the even spacing of swaras, many [janya] rāgams (derived scales) are associated with Kharaharapriya.
+Due to the even spacing of swaras, many janya rāgams (derived scales) are associated with Kharaharapriya.
 It is one of the melakarta scales that has a large number of janya rāgams.
 Many of the janya rāgams are very popular on their own, lending themselves to elaboration and interpretation.
-Some of them are Abheri, Abhogi,Andolika, Bhimplaas (Hindustani music), Brindavana Saranga, Kāpi, Madhyamavati, Mukhari, Reetigowla, Shree, Dhanashree, Udayaravichandrika, and Sriranjani.
+Some of them are Abheri, Abhogi, Andolika, Bhimplaas (Hindustani music), Brindavana Saranga, Kāpi, Madhyamavati, Megh (Hindustani music), Mukhari, Reetigowla, Shree, Dhanashree, Udayaravichandrika, and Sriranjani.

 See List of janya rāgams for full list of scales associated with Kharaharapriya.

 Compositions

 Kharaharapriya has been decorated with compositions by many composers.
 The ragam is most closely associated with Thyagaraja who has pioneered in composing many songs in this rāgam, that have become popular and well known.
-Both Muthuswami Dikshitar and Shyama Sastri, however, have not composed kritis in 'Kharaharapriya' A few of the popular compositions are listed here.
+Both Muthuswami Dikshitar and Shyama Sastri however, have not composed kritis in 'Kharaharapriya' A few of the popular compositions are listed here.